Open-Source-Compliance/Sharing-creates-value/Events/OpenChainAndFriends26/OpenChainAndFriends_Program_2026.md

 <sub>[go to schedule Day1](#t1_2) [go to schedule Day2](#t2_3)</sub>

 ### Women in Open Source
+The preliminary Women in Open Source program is [HERE](/WomenInOpenSource/WomenInOpenSource_program.md)

 *The topic stream Women in Open Source will prepare a women network meeting and will additionally contribute expertise in all other topic streams.*
 <sub>[go to schedule Day2](#t2women)</sub>

 ### Embedded and Open Source Hardware
+The preliminary Embedded and Open Source Hardware-stream program is [HERE](/EmbeddedOpenHW/EmbeddedOpenHW_program.md)

 *This track explores the complete hardware production lifecycle, from semiconductor manufacturing and packaging, to simulation and development.
 We'll focus on open source solutions and local capabilities, aiming to spark new collaborations and boost awareness within the community for these exciting, ongoing projects*

 1. ***Best practices for source code disclosure for System-on-Chips (SoCs)**: The comprehensive open source hardware guide – from contributing to open source hardware and simulating/architecting your custom chip, to building a commercial Chip or SoC with open-source IP.
 Plus, discover essential simulation and verification strategies along the way.*